tensorflow/docs/site/en/api_docs/python/tf/add_to_collection.md

 #### Eager Compatibility
-Collections are not supported when eager execution is enabled.
+Collections are only supported in eager when variables are created inside an EagerVariableStore (e.g. as part of a layer or template).